shaansubbaiah/Nimbu/README.md

 ![nimbu discord bot logo](https://github.com/shaansubbaiah/Nimbu/raw/master/extra/nimbu-github-template.png)

+**NOTE: WE HAVE HALTED DEVELOPMENT OF THE BOT AND THE REPOSITORY HAS BEEN ARCHIVED**

 ## Music bot for Discord

 Nimbu lets you stream or download audio.
 Features a command handler, queuing system and various playback commands.